Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

   1. Enter your **unique string** for "Name"
   2. Leave everything else as default
 6. Go back to your resource group overview
 7. Look into the ***Type*** and choose the one with type ***Event hubs***.
 Select the service bus namespace created through the previous steps.
-If the resource is not listed, wait until the resource is create.
+If the resource is not listed, wait until the resource is created.
 8. On the new expanded panel, click ***Event Hubs*** in the ***Entities*** listing.
 9. Click **+** to add an event hub
 10. In the new panel: